rashzero/abz-test/README.md

-start client - npm start
+start client - npm start.

+To increase performance images should be compressed on the server.